Updated January 1, 2020

 Panglao Island Accommodation

-This website is a good source for the available options and can arrange booking:
+This website is a good source for the available options and can arrange a booking.
+Their rates are the lowest and it is free to cancel or change dates:

 A cushion for emergencies provides peace of mind when on vacation.
 I recommend this diving insurance as they have worldwide coverage and provide scuba divers a quality insurance and medical assistance service.